The Genesis of Émilie Du Châtelet’s Institutions de Physique:

 Project Executors

-Prepared in cooperation with the team of the Center for the history of women philosophers and scientists at Paderborn University, directed by Ruth E Hagengruber and the Information and Media Technologies Centre at Paderborn University, directed by Gudrun Oevel.
+Prepared in cooperation with the team of the Center for the History of Women Philosophers and Scientists at Paderborn University, directed by Ruth E Hagengruber and the Centre for Information and Media Technology Services at Paderborn University, directed by Gudrun Oevel.

 Project Director